korbu/Obsidian/Rob's Programming Notes/C++/C++ Move Semantics/Chapter 01.md

 Again, the temporary object is not (partially) destroyed.
 It enters into a valid state but we do not know its value.

-However, right after the assignment, <mark>the end of the statement destroys the (modiﬁed) temporary return value:==
+However, right after the assignment, ==the end of the statement destroys the (modiﬁed) temporary return value:==

 ![image-14.png](image-14.png)

-At the end we are in the same state as before using move semantics but something signiﬁcant has changed: <mark>we saved six allocations and releases of memory.<mark> All unnecessary memory allocations no longer took place:
+At the end we are in the same state as before using move semantics but something signiﬁcant has changed: ==we saved six allocations and releases of memory.== All unnecessary memory allocations no longer took place:

-1. Allocations for inserting <mark>a temporary object== into the collection
+1. Allocations for inserting ==a temporary object== into the collection
-2. Allocations for inserting <mark>a named object== into the collection, when we use `std::move()` to signal that we no longer need the value
+2. Allocations for inserting ==a named object== into the collection, when we use `std::move()` to signal that we no longer need the value
-3. Allocations for assigning <mark>a temporary vector== with all its elements
+3. Allocations for assigning ==a temporary vector== with all its elements

 In the second case, the optimization was done with our help.
 By adding `std::move()`, we had to say that we no longer needed the value of `s` there.
 All other optimizations happened because the compiler knows that an object is about to die, meaning that it can call the optimized implementation, which uses move semantics.

-<mark>This means that returning a vector of strings and assigning it to an existing vector is no longer a performance issue.
+==This means that returning a vector of strings and assigning it to an existing vector is no longer a performance issue.
 We can use a vector of strings naively like an integral type and get much better performance.== In practice, recompiling code with move semantics can improve speed by 10% to 40% (depending on how naive the existing code was).

 ### Technical vs. Semantic Moves (reviewing the content above)